 Molly Malone is the fictional heroine of one of Ireland’s most well known songs, with the story going that she was a fishmonger who plied her cockles on mussels in Dublin’s fair city.

 Fictional or not, her statue is a must when visiting Dublin.
-It’s usually located on Grafton Street, but due to construction work, at time of writing is just outside the Irish tourist information office on Suffolk Street.
+It’s currently located just outside the Irish tourist information office on Suffolk Street.

 We’re coming to the end of our first day in Dublin, and what better way to finish off than by watching the sun set over the River Liffey, which runs right through the centre of the city.